dongzgh/dongzgh.github.io/_posts/2018-01-03-journaling-daily-activities.md

 * [HEXAGONMI](#hexagonmi)
 	* Reviewed source codes from Adrian related with Line on Boundary
 	* Continued working on FTITranslateGeometryByDataKit::Evaluate testing cases
+	* Discussed with Shaharoz about design of MirrorDblAttached dialog box
+	* Developed structure for testing assets management

 ## REFERENCES